h9lk/mastercomfig/docs/customization/custom_configs.md

 ## Changing your preset

 mastercomfig supports selecting a preset after download.
-Add a file to your `overrides` folder called `pre_comfig.cfg`.
+Add a file to your `overrides` folder called `setup_hook.cfg`.
 In this file, put your desired preset as `preset=presetname`.
 Preset names are:

 - none
 - ultra